songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

 * CloudFormation, maximum number of stacks

-  When working with AWS CloudFormation Templates what is the maximum number of stacks that you can create?
+  When working with AWS CloudFormation Templates, what is the maximum number of stacks that you can create?

   A. 500